ASM International Boston Chapter is pleased to announce the

 Secretary: Dr. Ryan Eriksen

 Dr. Ryan Eriksen is currently a Postdoc at Boston University in the Electrical and Computer Engineering Department working on Self-Cleaning Solar Power, which uses transparent electrodes to electronically remove dust from solar panels and mirrors.
 He operates as the project manager for the group, leading workers and consulting on experiments.
 He previously completed his PhD in Material Science and Engineering in 2015, working on a variety of projects from chemical sensors, fuel cells, and thermoelectrics.
-All of these topics had a central theme of high temperature electrochemistry, but more recently, he has been studying management.
+All of these topics had a central theme of high temperature electrochemistry.

 Ryan has been an active member of the Boston Chapter since his undergraduate years and has continued his participation recently joining the Executive Committee.
 He looks forward to serving as Secretary for the upcoming term.